resbaz/nectar-cloud-lessons/Lessons/Train_The_Trainer_Introduction/README.md

 The repository can be found at: https://github.com/resbaz/nectar-cloud-lessons

 As we work through this, I want you all to note any errors or changes that need to be done to the course material.

+By raising issues!

 At the end of the day you are going to get a chance to make changes by editing the files directly in the GitHub repository.